WindowsXP95/NeXTSPACE-Live/readme.md

 - No GUI networking tools
 - No decision made on base applications yet.
 - Weird mount error on startup when first booting (Live mode only)
+- No wireless drivers for Broadcom Wireless cards (due to new kernel)

 ## Logging in
 - You can login with the live cd/usb with username "nextspaceos" and an empty password.